William-King977/Battleship/README.md

 - Interaction is done through the Terminal, no GUI is involved.
 - The CPU makes use of a probability density function to determine its next move.
 - There are two Battleship classes:
-  - Battleship: the main class.
+  - <b> Battleship: </b> the main class.
 It has the elements and methods to run a two player game.
-  - BattleshipCPU: subclass of Battleship.
+  - <b> BattleshipCPU: </b> subclass of Battleship.
 It allows single player games against the CPU.

 # Game Options
-- Single player against the computer.
+- Single player against the CPU.
 - Two player with another person (taking turns on same Terminal).
 - Both options allow imports of pre-positioned ship textfiles for Player 1 and/or Player 2 (not for CPU).